-In this guide to inventory costs, and inventory control best practice, we explain the main types of inventory cost, and how they’re kept in check.
+In this guide to inventory costs, and inventory control best practice, we explain the main types of inventory cost, and how they’re kept in check as part of effective inventory accounting.

 In this blog post: